 An example of a widow is Jackie Kennedy after president John F. Kennedy was shot.

-- a woman who has outlived the man to whom she was married at the time of his death; esp., such a woman who has not remarried
+- a woman who has outlived her spouse; esp., such a woman who has not remarried

-- Printing an incomplete line, as that ending a paragraph, carried over to the top of a new page or column: generally avoided by rewriting copy to eliminate the line or fill it out
+- Printing an incomplete line, as that ending a paragraph, carried over to the top of a new page or column

-- ☆ Informal a woman whose husband is often away indulging in a specified hobby, sport, etc.: a golf widow
+- Informal a woman whose spouse is often away indulging in a specified hobby, sport, etc.: a golf widow

 - A woman whose spouse has died and who has not remarried.